The Descent

 The Descent is a 2005 British horror film written and directed by Neil Marshall.
-The film follows six women who enter a cave system and struggle to survive against the humanoid creatures inside.
+The film stars actresses Shauna Macdonald, Natalie Mendoza, Alex Reid, Saskia Mulder, Nora-Jane Noone and MyAnna Buring.
+The plot follows six women who enter an uncharted cave system and struggle to survive against the monstrous creatures inside.

 Filming took place in the United Kingdom.
 Exterior scenes were filmed at Ashridge Park, Hertfordshire, and in Scotland.
 Because the filmmakers considered it too dangerous and time-consuming to shoot in an actual cave, interior scenes were filmed on sets built at Pinewood Studios near London designed by Simon Bowles.

 The Descent opened in cinemas in the United Kingdom on 8 July 2005.
 It premiered in the 2006 Sundance Film Festival and released on 4 August 2006 in the United States.
-The film received positive reviews and was a box-office success, grossing $57.1 million against a £3.5 million budget.

-A sequel, titled The Descent Part 2, directed by the first film's editor Jon Harris, was released in 2009.
+The film received positive reviews with praise for the performances, cinematography and Marshall's direction.
+It was also a box-office success, grossing $57.1 million worldwide against a £3.5 million budget.
+Since its release, it has been regarded as one of the best horror films of the 2000s.
+A sequel, titled The Descent Part 2, was released in 2009.

 Plot

-Thrill seeker friends Sarah, Juno, and Beth whitewater raft together.
-Afterward, Sarah, along with her husband Paul and their daughter Jessica, are involved in a car accident when Paul is distracted.
-Paul and Jessica are killed, but Sarah survives.
+Sarah gets picked up by her husband Paul and daughter Jessica after a whitewater rafting trip with her thrill-seeking friends Juno and Beth.
+Paul gets distracted on the ride home, causing a car crash that kills both him and Jessica.
+Sarah awakens in the hospital and collapses after Beth tells her about their deaths.

-One year later, Sarah, Juno, and Beth, as well as friends Sam, Rebecca, and newcomer Holly reunite at a cabin in the Appalachian Mountains of North Carolina for a spelunking adventure.
-The next day, they hike up to a mountain cave entrance and descend.
-While in the cave, Juno apologizes to Sarah for not being there for her after the accident, but Sarah is distant.
-After the group moves through a narrow passage, it collapses behind them, trapping them.
-After a heated discussion, Juno admits that she has led the group into an unknown cave system instead of the fully explored cave system that they had originally planned to visit, and so rescue is therefore impossible.
-She then tells Sarah that this adventure was in the hopes of restoring their relationship.
+One year later, Sarah, Juno, and Beth reunite for a spelunking adventure in the Appalachian Mountains of North Carolina along with sisters Sam and Rebecca, and newcomer Holly.
+They hike to a mountain cave entrance and descend.
+Making their way through the caves, Sarah finds herself stuck in a narrow tunnel, but manages to escape before it collapses.
+In the resulting discussion, Juno admits that she has led the group into an unexplored cave system instead of the mapped one they had filed with local authorities, meaning that any rescue party will be going to the wrong place.

-As the group presses forward with hopes of finding an exit, they discover aged climbing equipment and a cave painting that suggests an exit exists.
-Holly, thinking she sees sunlight, runs ahead, but falls down a hole and breaks her leg.
-As the others help Holly, Sarah wanders off and observes a pale, humanoid creature drinking at a pool before it scampers away.
-Later, the group comes across a den of animal bones and is suddenly attacked by a creature known as a "crawler."
-Holly is killed when a crawler attacks and bites through her throat.
-Sarah runs and falls down a hole, where she is knocked unconscious.
-Juno, trying to prevent Holly's body from being dragged away, kills a crawler with her pickaxe but then, startled and in shock, accidentally strikes Beth through the neck.
-Beth collapses with Juno's pendant in her hand and begs Juno not to leave her, but a traumatized Juno flees.
+The group searches for an exit and discovers old climbing equipment and a cave painting that suggests a way out.
+Holly, thinking she sees sunlight, runs ahead but falls into a hole and breaks her leg.
+As the others help Holly, Sarah wanders off and sees a pale, humanoid creature drinking from a pool before it scampers away.
+Later, they come across a den of animal bones and are suddenly attacked by a creature they call a "crawler", which kills Holly.
+Sarah runs, but falls down a hole and is knocked unconscious.
+Juno, trying to stop Holly's body from being dragged away, kills a crawler with her pickaxe, but then accidentally stabs Beth in the neck after being startled.
+Beth grabs Juno's pendant as she collapses and a traumatized Juno flees.